-Starts Monday, April 1st: 4 Weeks.
+Starts Monday, September 6th, 2021: 4 Weeks.
+This course is suitable for: Everyone.
 This experiential online course helps you welcome the healing flow of sadness and explore its relationship with your other emotions.
 This course is based on the The Language of Emotions by Karla McLaren, and her applied work, Dynamic Emotional Integration® (DEI).

 Welcoming Flow into Your Life